interagent/http-api-design/README.md

 Return suitable codes to provide additional information when there are errors:

+* `400 Bad Request` : One or more validations have failed on the data sent in request.
+Use response body to tell more about validation errors.
 * `422 Unprocessable Entity`: Your request was understood, but contained invalid parameters
 * `429 Too Many Requests`: You have been rate-limited, retry later
 * `500 Internal Server Error`: Something went wrong on the server, check status site and/or report the issue